KauaAlencar/POC-2-Arrays-JS/README.md

 ### **📝 Licença**

 Este projeto está sob a licença MIT.
-Consulte o arquivo [LICENSE](./LICENSE) para mais informações.